paliarush/magento2-vagrant-for-developers/README.md

         cd vagrant-magento
         bash init_project.sh
         ```

+        :information_source: NFS will be used by default to sync your project files with guest.
+On some hosts Vagrant cannot configure NFS properly, in this case it is possible to deploy project without NFS by setting `use_nfs` option in [config.yaml](local.config/config.yaml.dist) to `0`

 ### Default credentials and settings
 Some of default settings are available for override.
 These settings can be found in the file [local.config/config.yaml.dist](local.config/config.yaml.dist).